awwaiid/thelackthereof/content/Continuity Tutorials.md

 ---

 ## Do As I Do
-Lets try a simple method.
+Let's try a simple method.
 I'll show you code, then I'll talk about it.
 Here is our first example... it isn't exactly a hello world but it'll do.

 ```perl
 #!/usr/bin/perl